suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

 - One USB-C to Lightning cable utilized for charging and data transfer purposes
 - Accompanying documentation such as user guides and warranty information

 As part of our environmental efforts, the iPhone 12 packaging does not include a power adapter or EarPods.
-Instead, you'll find a USB‑C to Lightning cable for fast charging, compatible with USB‑C power adapters, and computer ports.
+Instead, you will find a USB‑C to Lightning cable for fast charging, compatible with USB‑C power adapters, and computer ports.

 You can use your existing USB‑A to Lightning cables, power adapters, and headphones with this iPhone 12.
 Apple power adapters or headphones are available for purchase separately if you want it.